We previously wrote a blog on how to optimise your open rate for emails. If you missed it you can read it here.

 Now we cover how to convince your readers to stay and read your email.
 As we know, content is the most important part of an email.
 Some might think that goes without saying, but as people only have an average attention span of 8 seconds it’s important to get your message across quickly and concisely.
 Here are some tips on how to achieve that in your email marketing campaigns.

 The email headline should be a brief sentence explaining the content.
 The use of alliteration, numbers, or emojis can draw a reader in.
 Creativity and clarity are imperative here.
 The headline should be followed by a sub-headline to give the reader a bit more information and entice them to keep reading.
 The email should include a brief introduction followed by bullet points.
 Many people won’t bother reading an email with a paragraph.
 This is why the bullet points are important to ensure readers will receive the intended message.
-Also, it is very important that contact information is placed in a clear and prominent place within the email.
+Also, contact information must be placed in a clear and prominent place within the email.

 A Picture Is Worth a Thousand Words

-Within your email, there will be many opportunities for hyperlinks directing them towards your website.
+Within your email, there will be many opportunities for hyperlinks directing them toward your website.
 The following are great options as to where to attach a hyperlink in your email:

 Consistency Is Key